Taliban claims to have defeated resistance force as concern mounts over Americans held "hostage" by the group

 After surrounding the region where Massoud and his ally, former Afghan 1st Vice President Amrullah Saleh, were entrenched, the Taliban intensified its battle over the weekend.
 By Monday, the group had risen its flag in an apparent sign of victory.

-When D'Agata interviewed Massoud for CBS News in May, before the Taliban takeover, he vowed that he and his forces would fight the Taliban to the death.
+When CBS News senior foreign correspondent Charlie D'Agata interviewed Massoud in May, before the Taliban takeover, he vowed that he and his forces would fight the Taliban to the death.

 "They are ready," he said of his militia.
 "If the situation goes towards a war, we will announce it, and we will be ready… I'll fight for it, and I'm ready to give my life for it."